Deploying Microsoft Teams but have Webex Teams Users?

 Firstly, you’ll need to conduct an audit of what you have.
 This could be a good exercise to remove redundant bots that don’t need to be replicated as connectors.

 If the integration is not available for Microsoft yet, you may need to find a workaround solution or a different SaaS provider entirely.
-Remember that in general, people will be adverse to losing the app they live in all day.
+Remember that in general, people will be averse to losing the app they live in all day.
 This effort may take many weeks or months of careful planning.

 2. Interoperability between Cisco and Microsoft